mxysptlk/hatch-pyinstaller/README.md

 This is a [Hatch](https://hatch.pypa.io/latest/) plugin that provides a custom builder to support building binaries using [PyInstaller](https://pyinstaller.org).
 Any licence or readme files will be copied to the `dist` directory.

 This is something I found useful for building my own personal use apps, and thought I would share.
 It is offered without waranty or gaurentee of support.
 I am not a developer or IT professional of any kind.
 If you find this usefull, and want to take ownership, let me know.

 ## Usage

-Add hatch-pyinstaller to you build dependencies, then add PyInstaller options to `[tool.hatch.build.targets.pyinstaller]`.
+Add hatch-pyinstaller to your build dependencies, then add PyInstaller options to `[tool.hatch.build.targets.pyinstaller]`.
 Yor app's main script can be specified with `scriptname = "myscript.py"`.
 Otherwise the builder will assume as script with the same name as the project in the project's root directory.
+You will also need to add you project dependencies to the build target dependencies, otherwise PyInstaller won't find them.
+This is probably fixable, but I'm not sure how.

 All valid PyInstaller options should be functional.
 Options that do not take an argument are added to a flags list: `flags = ["--onedir", "--clean"]`.
 Options that take an argument have their own entry `log-level = "WARN"`.
 For options that can be used multiple times use a list of strings for the value: `collect-data = ["some_module", "some_other_module" ]`.
 For a full list of option, see https://pyinstaller.org/en/stable/usage.html#options.